liberland/laws/drafting/consolidated/border_law.md

 ### Article 7: Cross-Border Cooperation
 Cross-border cooperation encompasses activities conducted by Liberland's border service within a foreign state's territory, mutual collaboration with foreign border services, officer exchange programs, information sharing, as well as operations carried out by foreign border services within the territory of Liberland, all in accordance with applicable international agreements and only when such agreements exist.

-## Chapter 2: Border Crossing Points
+## Title 2: Border Crossing Points

 ### Article 8: Border Crossing Point